-No two dogs are alike, not only in looks, but in personality.
-While my dog may be lazy and loving, your dog may be excitable and temperamental.
+In personality, though no two dogs are alike, not only in looks.
+While my dog may be loving and lazy, your dog may be excitable and temperamental.
 Regardless, there are a few basic tenets of ownership you absolutely need to know.
 The following article provides a great deal of advice from dog owners who have experienced it all.

 If the cost of your dog’s high-quality food is a burden for your family, team up with another one and buy in bulk.
 The big-name pet store chains offer top rated names in pet cuisine at a significant discount when bought in the larger quantities.
-You can minimize the cost for you and some friends while still providing your dogs with fresh and wholesome meals.
+You can minimize the cost for you and some friends while still providing your dogs with wholesome and fresh meals.

 Don’t get your dog food based on how cheap it is.
 Generally, food that is less expensive is not as healthy for your pet due to preservatives and additives put into the food.
 Use a consumer awareness or animal advocacy group to obtain a list of the best foods that come with the highest recommendations by professionals.
 Your dog can really benefit from better food.